srdas/oss-lifecycle/README.md

 ## Usage

+Given the large amounts of data that may be processed (dependent on repository size), some of the scripts below will take time to run.

 **Gathering commit data from GitHub**

 To collect commit data for any project run from the *top level* folder: